 Jan 2015 - Present

-I'm the lead network engineer for the nameserver constellation, and my major accomplishments so far include leading the network re-design of the nameserver constellation, adding anycast, and migrating to the new nameservers with zero outage or downtime.
+- Leading the network re-design of the nameserver infrastructure, adding anycast, and migrating to the new nameservers with zero outage or downtime

 Principal Network Engineer at Symantec Corporation